droid-lover/droid-lover/README.md

 My name is Sachin Rajput I am a Versatile Senior Software Engineer with 8+ years of experience delivering high-quality native applications
 Tech Stack : Kotlin, Jetpack Compose, Android, Kotlin Multiplatform

-I Love Building scalable products which helps Users in real life.
+I Love Building scalable products which helps Users in real life and put a smile on user's face.

 I have served as a Founding Engineer at several startups, including two unicorns: <a href = "https://www.biofourmis.com">Biofourmis</a> and <a href = "https://tekion.com/">Tekion</a>, (both USA Product Companies).